alexmanrique/jekyll-now/_posts/2017-12-02-tips-to-understand-code.md

 15 - Comment the code with other peers
 -----------------------------------------------------
 If you are working with more senior developers than you maybe you can have a conversation of the code that you are reading.
 4 eyes see more things than 2 and it’s a good way to interact with other mates.
 Maybe those mates have worked already with this code and are able to help you to understand the code.
-Try to avoid interrupting, if they are focused with an specific task and ask if they are available to speak about it.
-Show them that you spend time trying to understand it by your own.
+Try to avoid interrupting, if they are focused with an specific task ask first if they are available to speak about it.
+Show them that you spent time trying to understand it by your own.

 Conclusion
 -----------------------------------------------------